cnafsd/aai-tutorials/trust/README.md

-This folder holds a trustanchor container which populates volumes that can be mounted in the other services such to establish a trust framework based on X.509 server/user certificates created on-the-fly.
+This folder holds a trustanchor container which populates volumes that can be mounted in the other services such to establish a trust framework based on X.509 certificates created on-the-fly.

-VOMS proxies are also created.
+Some proxy with different VOMS extensions are available in the container.
+They have been self-created, through `voms-proxy-fake`, meaning without the interaction with a VOMS server.

-In partular, it populates the following volumes
+The trustanchor container populates the following volumes

-* `/trust-anchors`: contains the `igi-test-ca` certificate (created on-the-fly), which is usually mounted in `/etc/grid-security/certificates`
+* `/trust-anchors`: contains the `igi-test-ca` CA certificate, issuing X.509 server/user certificates (created on-the-fly), which is usually mounted in `/etc/grid-security/certificates`
 * `/etc/pki/tls/certs`: it is the bundle for system certificates plus the `igi-test-ca` one
 * `/vomsdir`: contains the LSC files used to validate the proxy attributes,